Amsterdam Centraal station

 Since 1997, the station building, underground passages, metro station, and the surrounding area have been undergoing major reconstruction and renovation works to accommodate the North-South Line metro route, which was opened on 22 July 2018.
-Amsterdam Centraal has the second longest railway platform in the Netherlands with a length of 695 metres.
+Amsterdam Centraal has the second longest railway platform in the Netherlands with a length of 695 m.
+Due to the length, each platform may serve two trains, while one embarks from side "a" of a platform and the other, from side "b".